Quaggy Environmental Hub

 Quaggy Development Trust is working to change the way we work across all of our services.
 From simple things like reducing the use of paper through to changing the way children see and care for their world through the provision of ‘green’ activities.
+We have a children’s ECO Committee who are involved in decision making about making Quaggy nurseries and Children’s Centres greener places.
 We recognise that this is a long journey, but it is one we have to make to make a difference to our world.
 We believe that there is no action too small to recycle, reduce and reuse and we are continually reflecting on our environmental impact.
 We want to provide an environment where children and families not only recognise our commitment to these issues but also see us as a way of supporting them to change the way we live and help protect the world we live in.
 This hub exists to highlight the work we are doing and to also provide information, resources and ideas for families.

 Quaggy are developing ways that we can compost our green waste.
 This includes food and other compostable materials collected.
 We have built compost bins that are situated in the Forest School.
 This enables us to not only recycle but to educate and involve the children in the process and also teaching them about caring for their environment.
 The composted matter is used in our garden and allotment to complete the cycle.